Nicholas-V/jobify-tutorial/assets/README.md

    - Import the `useMutation` and `useQueryClient` hooks from `@tanstack/react-query`.
    - Import the `deleteJobAction` function from your actions file.

-2. **Define the DeleteJobBtn component**
+2. **Define the DeleteJobButton component**

-   - Define a function component named `DeleteJobBtn` that takes an object as a prop.
+   - Define a function component named `DeleteJobButton` that takes an object as a prop.
    - This object should have an `id` property of type string.

 3. **Use hooks to get necessary data and functions**

-   - Inside `DeleteJobBtn`, use the `useToast` hook to get the `toast` function.
+   - Inside `DeleteJobButton`, use the `useToast` hook to get the `toast` function.
    - Use the `useQueryClient` hook to get the `queryClient` object.
    - Use the `useMutation` hook to get the `mutate` function and `isPending` state.
    - Pass an object to the `useMutation` hook with `mutationFn` and `onSuccess` properties.